jembi/openhim-docs/docs/configuration/certificates.md

 ### Generating a Server Certificate

 To generate a self signed certificate, click on the `+ Create Server Certificate` button in the top right.
 This will guide you through the process of creating a certificate and key.
 It will also automatically add this to the server once you are done.
-Make sure you download the certificate and key when asked to do so as the key is not stored on the server for security reasons.
+Make sure you download the certificate and key when prompted as the key is not stored on the server for security reasons.

 ### Client Certificates